Brewers' Keon Broxton: Retreats to bench Monday

 Broxton is not in the lineup for Monday's series opener with the Pirates.

-The 27-year-old now has just three hits and 15 strikeouts in his past 14 games, so he'll head to the bench for the second time in three games.
+The 27-year-old has just three hits and 15 strikeouts in his past 14 games, so he'll head to the bench for the second time in three contests.
 Brett Phillips will log a start in center field to replace him, which could be the case more frequently moving forward if Broxton fails to take advantage of his playing time.

 More News